gramian/numerical-schemer.xyz/_posts/2022-07-08-matrico-fpmath.md

 * `(fpasinh x)` - Returns area hyperbolic sine (inverse hyperbolic sine) for flonum argument.
 * `(fpacosh x)` - Returns area hyperbolic cosine (inverse hyperbolic cosine) for flonum argument.
 * `(fpatanh x)` - Returns area hyperbolic tangent (inverse hyperbolic tangent) flor flonum argument.

+Theses function will also be part of a future CHICKEN version (likely 5.4).

 ### Haversed Trigonometric Functions
 A lesser used variant of the trigonometric functions are the [haversed sine